Webinar

 Key takeaways

 The impact of higher interest rates is reflected at the bottom end of the scale for S&P 500 sector performance.
-The interest-rate sensitive real estate sector is the only S&P 500 sector in negative territory year-to-date (despite making positive gains in the month of May).
+The interest-rate sensitive real estate sector, for example, is the only S&P 500 sector in negative territory year-to-date.

 Large-cap stocks continue to dominate

-The S&P 500 index of large-cap stocks topped 5,000 for the first time in February and, after a pause in April, continues to hit new highs.
-And the Dow Jones Industrial Average recently topped 40,000 for the first time ever.
+The S&P 500 index of large-cap stocks topped 5,000 for the first time in February and, after a pause in April, continued to scale new heights in June.
+The Dow Jones Industrial Average recently topped 40,000 for the first time ever, though it has since dropped below that level.

 The environment has been less beneficial for smaller stocks.
 “The Fed’s interest rate policy matters meaningfully to smaller companies that likely must borrow more to fund operations and business growth,” says Haworth.
 “As a result, small-cap stocks are under more pressure in the current environment.”

-Investors appeared to recognize this based on stock market results in 2023 and 2024, comparing the S&P 500 to the Russell MidCap Index and the Russell 2000 small-cap stock index.3
+Investors appeared to recognize this based on stock market results in 2023 and 2024, comparing the S&P 500 to the Russell MidCap Index and the Russell 2000 small-cap stock index.4

 Key stock market drivers in 2024